Let’s take a moment and reflect on what minimalist interior design is at heart. For starters, why do we love those early James Bond movies so much?

 To see some examples of how the pros do this, check out our top restaurants with amazing interiors.
-They create warmth and inviting hospitality with sparse wood, soft and lush colors, and utilizing the space in a minimalist way.
+They create warmth and inviting hospitality with sparse wood, and soft and lush colors, and utilize the space in a minimalist way.

 This one is a perfect example of the color application for a minimalist interior.
-It only uses black and white, however, the place where these colors are applied create a richer appearance.
+It only uses black and white, however, the place where these colors are applied creates a richer appearance.

 Focus on function and let nature lend a hand